aws-samples/aws-hpc-tutorials/content/08-federation-and-cache/70-configuring-slurm.md

 We now have a federated Slurm cluster setup.
 This means that we can submit jobs to either cluster from either headnode.

-However aside from being linked via SLurm the 2 clusters are not combined.
+However aside from being linked via Slurm the 2 clusters are not combined.
 In the production world we would need to ensure a consistent mapping of user ids between the clusters and arrange a means of exchanging data between them.

 In this lab we will work with a single user to keep things simple.